kulado/wealthmind/README.md

 ### TLS

 You can provision certificates from Let's Encrypt in manual mode with certbot.
-The key material should be stored in a k8s secret which the havenweb pod loads as a volume so that Caddy can serve the certificate.
+The key material should be stored in a k8s secret which the kuladoweb pod loads as a volume so that Caddy can serve the certificate.

     certbot certonly --manual --preferred-challenge=dns